I was recently asked: “How can I get my students to stick with the technique I teach them and not poke at the ball once they begin playing games?”

 As a coach, you must not allow players to become “sloppy” when playing; especially after a lesson where you put so much effort into teaching them the proper technique.

-With my students, every time I see them not following the technique we studied, I stop and ask them to do shadow strokes (swing with correct technique, without a ball).
+With my students, every time I see them not following the technique we studied, I stop and ask them to do shadow strokes (swing with the correct technique, without a ball).
 I do this with them until they know that not sticking with the proper strokes will interrupt their fun games. (:

-If you follow this method, you’ll see that the players will develop a better awareness of how they swing and for the proper tennis technique.
+If you follow this method, you’ll see that the players will develop a better awareness of how they swing and the proper tennis technique.